CaiB/CH32V003-Architecture-Exploration/README.md

 - `rv32c-instructions.txt`: The same data, but only the names, and 16 instructions per line instead.

 Instruction names are "X" if not a possible RV32C instruction (`Instr[1:0] == 2'b11`, as this means a 32b instruction), or "UNK" if they are not one of the instructions the program knows.

+### CompressedOpcodesReprocess
+Reprocesses all of the logic analyzer captures into the one-line summary like in `.\Data\CompressedOpcodes.csv`.
+Because that one is made as the script runs, it contains multiple headers with the run times and potentially duplicate entries if any instructions were run more than once.
+The Reprocess script just re-reads the latest set of instruction captures and creates a clean full CSV.

 ## Notes
 Example Sigrok capture command: